AmeyV05/Drifting-buoys-model/README.md

 The python based code produces simulation output for free drift ice motion and compares it with buoy drift.
 The generated data is stored in the folder "generated_data"

-To run the program, copy/clone the entire repository locally to your system.
-On the command prompt, open the folder py_scripts.
-Run the file "main_script.py" by typing "python main_script.py"

-Please note that you need the following softwares/packages:

-1. Python 3.6
-2. Netcdf4
-3. Pandas
-3. Cartopy (plotting on a world map)

-It is assumed that you already have numpy and scipy packages installed within python.

 Note that one should be connected to the Deltares P: project directory for the code to successfully run.
 One needs access to the folders: